kyverno/website/content/en/docs/Monitoring/opentelemetry-integration.md

           processors: [batch]
           exporters: [prometheus, logging]
 ```
-- Here the prometheus exporter endpoint is set as **9090** which means prometheus will be able to scrape this service on the given endpoint to collect metrics.
+- Here the Prometheus exporter endpoint is set as 9090 which means Prometheus will be able to scrape this service on the given endpoint to collect metrics.
-- Similarly jaeger endpoint references a jaeger collector (at the default jaeger endpoint **14250**)
+- Similarly Jaeger endpoint references a Jaeger collector (at the default Jaeger endpoint 14250)

 ### The Collector Deployment

-Create a ```deployment.yaml``` with the following content:
+Create a `deployment.yaml` with the following content:
 ```yaml
 ---
 apiVersion: apps/v1